Skip to main content

 For men experiencing symptoms of low testosterone, such as reduced energy, decreased muscle mass, increased body fat, and diminished libido, TRT can be a transformative intervention.
 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate (200mg/ml).
 This approach provides a consistent supply of the hormone, helping to stabilize levels and mitigate fluctuations.

 To maintain the body’s natural testosterone production and preserve fertility, Gonadorelin is frequently included.
-Administered via subcutaneous injections twice weekly, stimulates the to release LH and FSH, thereby signaling the testes to continue their endogenous hormone synthesis.
+Administered via subcutaneous injections twice weekly, Gonadorelin stimulates the pituitary gland to release LH and FSH, thereby signaling the testes to continue their endogenous hormone synthesis.
 This strategy helps prevent testicular atrophy, a common side effect of exogenous testosterone administration.

 Another important component is Anastrozole, an oral tablet taken twice weekly.
 Testosterone can convert into estrogen in the body through a process called aromatization.
 While some estrogen is necessary, excessive levels can lead to undesirable side effects such as gynecomastia or water retention.